Toomas Voll

 Toomas Voll (born 17 June 1958 in Kilingi-Nõmme) is an Estonian composer, conductor and choir director.

 From 1976 to 1979, he studied music pedagogics at Tallinn State Conservatory.
+Voll has also served as the Choir Conductor at Tallinn University.

 In 1996, he founded Toomas Voll Singing Studio.
-In 1996, he also founded Leelo National Girls' Choir, and until 2006 being its conductor.
+In 1996, he also founded Leelo National Girls' Choir, and was its conductor until 2006.

 He has conducted at several Estonian Song Festivals.